CAP Cadets & Young Eagles

 Access to valuable flight training awards, education scholarships, and Air Academy camperships

 *This interactive online course uses real-world video and incredible 3D animations to help you learn the basics of flight.
 Plus, EAA will reimburse you when you pass your FAA Airman Knowledge Test a/k/a written exam ($165 value).

 **Upon completion of the first three volumes of the Sporty's Learn to Fly Course

-One week after having their first orientation flight posted in eServices, cadets automatically receive an email explaining how to acquire their Young Eagles benefits.
+The month following their first orientation flight posted in eServices, cadets automatically receive an email explaining how to acquire their Young Eagles benefits.

 FAQ / Troubleshooting

 Q: I'm a cadet who has completed an orientation flight, but I haven't seen an email about Young Eagles.
 What should I do?